Baruch Ashlag: Successors

-After his demise, several of his disciples continued to study according to his method: Avraham Mordecai Gottlieb, Ashlag's current successor and Rebbe; Dzerke Rebbe, Aharon Brizel, who currently teaches a Hasidic version of this method in New York; as well as Feivel Okowita, who heads the Kabbalah Institute of America.
+After his death, several of his disciples continued to study according to his method: Avraham Mordecai Gottlieb, Ashlag's current successor and Rebbe; Dzerke Rebbe, Aharon Brizel, who currently teaches a Hasidic version of this method in New York; as well as Feivel Okowita, who heads the Kabbalah Institute of America.
 Michael Laitman, Ashlag's personal assistant, heads Bnei Baruch, an organization that is based in Petach Tikva, Israel and is dedicated to disseminating the wisdom of Kabbalah to the world.